suhaibkhan/messageResource.js/README.md

 // initialize messageResource.js with settings
 messageResource.init({
-  // path to directory containing message resource files(.properties file),
+  // path to directory containing message resource files(.properties files),
   // give empty string or discard this configuration if files are in the
   // same directory as that of html file. filePath : 'path/messageresource/'